Reading Comprehension Questions in CAT Exam, Previous Years’ Questions

 2. CAT RC Topics for Previous Years

-The question paper in CAT exam includes three types of passages.
+The question paper in the CAT exam includes three types of passages.
 Candidates can check the type below.

 • Analytical